-[[]u]ncertainty of rule or outcome and inequality in inconsistencies of the exercise of power are aspects of unfairness or arbitrariness.
+[u]ncertainty of rule or outcome and inequality in inconsistencies of the exercise of power are aspects of unfairness or arbitrariness.
 The necessary humanity required in the exercise of power reflects a rejection of unfairness, and a need to have a perspective in examining the exercise of power of that of the subject, and not just from that of the wielder, of the power.

-17 Kelson v Forward (1995) 60 FCR 39, 66.
+Kelson v Forward (1995) 60 FCR 39, 66.

-Another helpful concept to assess automation is 'administrative justice'.
-This concept is difficult to define, 18 but there appears to be a level of consensus amongst scholars that it draws from several widely accepted principles such as accountability, transparency, consistency, rationality, impartiality, participation, procedural fairness and reasonable access to judicial and non-judicial grievance mechanisms.
-19 Administrative justice is, in turn, a fundamental aspect of the rule of law.
-20 Within the context of automated decision-making, there are certain aspects of the rule of law which are of particular significance:
+See Matthew Groves, 'Administrative Justice in Australian Administrative Law' [2011] (66) Australian Institute of Administrative Law Forum 18, 18: 'The precise meaning or content of administrative justice are arguably not yet settled'.
+See also Robin Creyke and John McMillan, 'Administrative Justice: The Concept Emerges' in Robin Creyke and John McMillan (eds), Administrative Justice: The Core and the Fringe (Australian Institute of Administrative Law, 2000) 1, 3: 'Those seeking a definition of scholars that it draws from several widely accepted principles such as accountability, transparency, consistency, rationality, impartiality, participation, procedural fairness and reasonable access to judicial and non-judicial grievance mechanisms.
+Administrative justice is, in turn, a fundamental aspect of the rule of law.
+Within the context of automated decision-making, there are certain aspects of the rule of law which are of particular significance:

-- The need for laws to be open, accessible and clear;21 - an independent judiciary, with power to review the actions of government to ensure that it conforms to the rule of law;22 - adequate protection of fundamental human rights;23 and - compliance by the state with its obligations under international law (as well as national law).24
+- The need for laws to be open, accessible and clear; - an independent judiciary, with power to review the actions of government to ensure that it conforms to the rule of law; - adequate protection of fundamental human rights; and - compliance by the state with its obligations under international law (as well as national law).

 The latter two points about international law and human rights will be discussed further in Part IV of this article.
 It is not the purpose of this article to analyse the human rights implications of automation because this issue has been addressed at length in existing literature.
 However, we note that the absence of a federal human rights charter in Australia severely constrains the ability of persons affected by automation to seek review of those decisions on human rights grounds.
-Australia is also not a party to a regional human rights mechanism such as that
+Australia is also not a party to a regional human rights mechanism such as that which operates in Europe via the European Convention on Human Rights ('ECHR').
+As a result, Australian litigants must rely on domestic administrative law mechanisms.
+We will further explore this difference in Part IV, which